ClickUp Training 101: How to Set Up ClickUp & Build Strong SOPs

 Managing the change swiftly, with clear communications, and ample ClickUp training can go a long way to reduce stress.

 We love helping ClickUp users self-educate so they can successfully DIY ClickUp.
-We help with this to a limited extent through free ClickUp tutorials on YouTube…but we’ve also dedicated our entire membership to solving this problem quickly.
-Reach out at hello@processdriven.co if this is an area that is proving challenging for you!
+We help with this to a limited extent through free ClickUp tutorials on YouTube…but we’ve also dedicated our entire membership to solve this problem quickly.
+Reach out if this is an area that is proving challenging for you!

 Define the best practices for your team

-To ensure the blind isn’t leading the blind in your setup, you might find it helpful to hire a ClickUp Consultant (like us!) for help.
+To ensure the blind isn’t leading the blind in your setup, you might find it helpful to hire a ClickUp Consultant (like us!)
+1-on-1 to provide ClickUp training.
 If we’re not a good fit, you can also find the full directory of ClickUp Consultants on ClickUp’s website.

 3. Document Your Process